-The amortization period this year is 28 years, down 2 years from last year's period of 29 years.
+The amortization period this year is 27 years, a decrease from last year's period of 28 years.
 This result is heavily dependent upon member and employer rates increasing in accordance with the schedule above.
-While 28 years is a reasonable period that meets statutory requirements, use of such a period will result in unfunded liabilities that are projected to increase in dollar amount for approximately the next 10 years.
+While 27 years is a reasonable period that meets statutory requirements, use of such a period will result in unfunded liabilities that are projected to increase in dollar amount for approximately the next 10 years.
 This condition is called "negative amortization" and is falling out of favor.
-The ATRS has targeted 18 years as the threshold in recent legislation.
-The contribution rate based upon the target amortization period would be approximately 17.8% payroll.
+The ATRS has targeted 18 years in recent legislation as the amortization period that would eliminate negative amortization.
+The contribution rate based upon the target amortization period (18 years) would be approximately 17.6% of payroll.
+On a market value basis, the amortization period is 47 years and the contribution rate based upon the market value and the target amortization period (18 years) would be approximately 20.7% of payroll.

-The Arkansas Teacher Retirement System remains stable with an 80.0% funded position as of June 30, 2018.
-Unless there is an investment loss in Fiscal Year 2019, the amortization period is likely to decrease in the next valuation due to scheduled phase-in of investment gains.
+The Arkansas Teacher Retirement System remains stable with an 80.6% funded position as of June 30, 2020.
+However, unless there is a large investment gain in Fiscal Year 2021, the amortization period is likely to increase in the next valuation due to the scheduled phase-in of net investment losses.

-The rate of Investment return was 11.36% this year.
-As of June 30, 2018, the market value of assets exceeded the actuarial value of assets by approximately \$737 million.
+The rate of Investment return was (1.00)%# this year.
+As of June 30, 2020, the actuarial value of assets exceeded the market value of assets by approximately \$1,105 million.
 (Please refer to page D-3 for details.)
 Investment gains and losses that occur each year are smoothed in over a 4-year period.
-After considering smoothing, the recognized return this year was 7.78%, compared to an assumed 7.5% return for Fiscal 2018.
-The smoothing is expected to introduce downward pressure on the amortization period next year.
+After considering smoothing, the recognized return this year was 7.38%, compared to an assumed 7.50% return for Fiscal 2020.